TuomoKareoja/cookiecutter-kaggle-dvc/{{ cookiecutter.repo_name }}/README.md

 Project Organization
 ------------

-    ├── LICENSE
+    ├── data
-    ├── Makefile           <- Makefile with commands like `make data` or `make train` ├── README.md          <- The top-level README for developers using this project ├── data
+    │   ├── clean          <- Cleaned datasets
-    │   ├── external       <- Data from third party sources
+    │   ├── featurized     <- Featurized datasets
-    │   ├── processed      <- The final, canonical data sets for modeling │   └── raw            <- The original, immutable data dump │
+    │   ├── predictions    <- Datasets with predictions included for exploration │   ├── raw            <- The original, immutable data dump
-    ├── docs               <- html docs for GitHub Pages │
-    ├── sphinx             <- A default Sphinx project; see sphinx-doc.org for details │
-    ├── models             <- Trained and serialized models, model predictions, or model summaries │
-    ├── notebooks          <- Jupyter notebooks and notebook-like objects (e.g. .py files meant to │                         be run with vscode IPython)
+    │   └── submissions    <- Kaggle-ready submission files
     │
-    ├── references         <- Data dictionaries, manuals, and all other explanatory materials │
-    ├── reports            <- Generated analysis as HTML, PDF, LaTeX, etc.
-    │   └── figures        <- Generated graphics and figures to be used in reporting │
+    ├── notebooks
+    │   ├── presentation   <- Cleaned up notebooks for future reference │   └── sketch         <- Working notebooks and messy tests
+    │
+    ├── src                <- Source code for use in this project │   ├── misc           <- For functions used in exploration and testing │   │   └─ __init__.py
+    │   ├── __init__.py
+    │   ├── clean          <- DVC script for cleaning the data │   ├── evaluate       <- DVC script for evaluating, saving predictions, and creating a submission │   └── featurize      <- DVC script for featurizing the cleaned data │
+    ├── .dvcignore         <- Marks files for DVC to ignore ├── .env               <- Non-tracked file for holding private passwords and keys ├── .gitignore
-    ├── environment.yml    <- Conda environment file for reproducing the analysis environment │
+    ├── dvc.yaml           <- Defines DVC dag steps.
+These steps use the files on the root of src ├── environment.yml    <- Conda environment file for reproducing the analysis environment ├── LICENSE
+    ├── Makefile           <- Makefile with commands for setting up the project and running DVC ├── params.yaml        <- Hyperparameters used in the DVC dag ├── README.md
-    ├── setup.py           <- makes project pip installable (pip install -e .) so src can be imported ├── src                <- Source code for use in this project │   ├── __init__.py    <- Makes src a Python module │   │
+    ├── setup.py           <- makes project pip installable (pip install -e .) so that src can be imported └── setup.cfg          <- Python configuration file (e.g. Flake8)
-    │   ├── data           <- Scripts to download or generate data │   │   └── make_dataset.py
-    │   │
-    │   ├── features       <- Scripts to turn raw data into features for modeling │   │
-    │   ├── models         <- Scripts to train models and then use trained models to make │   │                     predictions
-    │   │
-    │   └── visualization  <- Scripts to create exploratory and results oriented visualizations │
-    └── tox.ini            <- tox file with settings for running tox; see tox.testrun.org

 --------

-<p><small>Project based on the <a target="_blank" href="https://drivendata.github.io/cookiecutter-data-science/">cookiecutter data science project template</a>. #cookiecutterdatascience</small></p>